Botanical Nomenclature Training Course

 Course duration: The course runs Monday to Friday for one week.

-Course venue: Classes are taught in the Kew department, Herbarium, Library, Art & Archives (situated next to Elizabeth Gate on Kew Green), about 15 minutes walk from Kew Gardens Underground station (District Line/London Overground) and 10 minutes walk from Kew Bridge station (South West Trains).
+Course venue: Classes are taught at Kew in the Herbarium, Library, Art & Archives (HLAA) building (situated next to Elizabeth Gate on Kew Green), about 15 minutes walk from Kew Gardens Underground station (District Line/London Overground) and 10 minutes walk from Kew Bridge station (South West Trains).